OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-04.md

 There was a man who was alone, without a son or brother.
 There was no end to his toil, yet his eyes were not satisfied with wealth.
 "For whom am I toiling," he asked, "and depriving myself of enjoyment?"
 This too is vanity, and a miserable task.

 ## Ecclesiastes 4:9
-Two are better than one because they have a good return for their labour:
+Two are more effective than one, as they have a good return for their efforts:

 ## Ecclesiastes 4:10
 If one falls, the other can lift him up.
 But pity anyone who falls and has no one to help them up.